Online Course Design

 Contact us to find out more about the template.
 The template can also be modified to work with hybrid and blended courses.

 Teaching online is different from teaching in a face-to-face course.
 Therefore, it makes sense that the design process of an online course will be different from that of a face-to-face course.
 The following list of guidelines is intended to serve as a guide to developing online courses at Hawaiʻi CC.
 These guidelines are based on the online evaluation rubric, accreditation standards, requirements established by federal and state law, as well as established best practices within the field of online education and distance learning.

 Guidelines for creating a high quality online course:

 - The syllabus includes Student Learning Outcomes (the same as those for face-to-face versions of the course).

-- The syllabus includes statements on academic honesty, disability, privacy/confidentiality, resolving academic grievances, and netiquette, as well as no-show and disappearer policies.
+- The syllabus includes statements regarding College policies such as academic honesty, disability, privacy/confidentiality, resolving academic grievances, and netiquette, as well as no-show and disappearer policies.

 - The learning in the online course is comparable in content and rigor to learning taking place in its face-to-face counterpart.

 - Course requirements, grading policies, and how evaluation of student performance will occur (e.g. assignments, quizzes, projects, exams etc.) is described.

 - Measures are taken to assure the registered student is the one doing the work of the course.
 If this authentication is not done through proctored exams or activities, the instructor needs to make clear alternative methods of authentication.

 - Course material is significant, current, and relevant to the course.